Investors call for Standard Chartered to plan for life after Sands

-LONDON Standard Chartered (STAN.L) is being urged to plan for life beyond Peter Sands after a strategy update last month failed to restore confidence in the chief executive among some investors.
+LONDON, Dec 11 Standard Chartered is being urged to plan for life beyond Peter Sands after a strategy update last month failed to restore confidence in the chief executive among some investors.

 After eight years, Sands is one of the longest serving CEOs at a major global bank.
 But a series of problems in the last two years and a rise in bad debts have raised questions about his ability to steer the bank through a low growth era.